Can the world’s favorite drink boost your on ice-performance?

 Not only your weight but your age changes caffeine’s effect on you.
 The younger you are, the greater the result caffeine has on your metabolism.

-Caffeine and Endurance
+Caffeine and Athletic Performance: The Endurance Factor

 Caffeine having a positive effect on athletic performance has been known for awhile.
 In fact, the National Collegiate Athletic Association (NCAA) has banned caffeine in high doses.